-Sinatra reached out to Paul Kirby, who ran the Train Stop in San Dimas, California, and had built a number of toy and scale model layouts for celebrities.
+Sinatra reached out to Paul Kirby, who ran the Train Stop in San Dimas, Calif., and had built a number of toy and scale model layouts for celebrities.

-Kirby recognized his client’s deep-rooted dedication to products new and old from Lionel.
-For inspiration he looked to the famous 12 by 24-foot project built by Diorama Studios for the Lionel showroom back in the late 1940s.
+Kirby recognized his client’s deep-rooted dedication to Lionel.
+For inspiration he looked to the famous 12 by 24-foot project built by Diorama Studios for the Lionel showroom in the late 1940s.

-The display had balanced neatly elements of whimsy with realism – exactly what Kirby believed Sinatra wanted to achieve.
-Fortunately for the builder, Sinatra made himself available for informal meetings every week or so.
+The display neatly balanced elements of whimsy and realism – exactly what Kirby believed Sinatra wanted.
+Sinatra and Kirby met informally every week or so.
 The two of them pored over the diagrams Kirby had drawn and studied the photographs he snapped.

 Kirby wanted to be certain his client was satisfied with the proposed four independent main lines on the primary level as well as the dog-bone loop on the elevated level.
 One key line was going to descend beneath the tabletop until it reached a station platform erected between the portals of adjacent tunnels.
 Yes, the scene moderately resembled one on the old Lionel layout.